Skip to the main content.

 What is Unified Communications and How Can It Help Your Business?

 So if bringing all of these methods together is unified communications, why isn't everyone doing it?
 Wouldn't it be beneficial for all businesses?
 Absolutely!
-Today when a business buys a new phone system, they are looking for ways to integrate their communications into one solution, and with a traditional phone system, that just ins't possible.
+Today, when a business buys a new phone system, they are looking for ways to integrate their communications into one solution, and with a traditional phone system, that just isn't possible.
 This is where a unified communications system comes in.
-With a unified communications system, a business is able to manage multiple tools such as telephones, instant messaging, faxing, email, voicemail, video conferencing in one solution and one provider.
+With a business phone system based on unified communications, a business is able to manage multiple tools such as telephones, instant messaging, faxing, email, voicemail, video conferencing in one solution and one provider.

 What solutions are included with a unified communications solution?